rkiacnhg/Data-Analysis-Porfolio/README.md

-There are largely 3 projects shown in this portfolio.
+There are 3 projects shown in this portfolio.

 Data Analysis Project 1,